llm-workflow-engine/llm-workflow-engine/README.md

 ## Highlights

-🤖 The ChatGPT Wrapper lets you use the powerful ChatGPT/GPT4 bot from the _command line.
+🤖 The ChatGPT Wrapper lets you use the powerful ChatGPT/GPT4 bot from the **command line**.

 💬 **Runs in Shell**.
 You can call and interact with ChatGPT/GPT4 in the terminal.

 💻  **Supports official ChatGPT API**.
 Make API calls directly to the OpenAI ChatGPT endpoint (all supported models accessible by your OpenAI account)

+🔌 **Simple plugin architecture**.
+Extend the wrapper with custom functionality

+🗣 **Supports multiple LLM providers**.
+Provider plugins allow interacting with other LLMs (GPT-3, Cohere, Hugginface, etc.)

 🐍 **Python API**.
 The ChatGPT Wrapper also has a Python library that lets you use ChatGPT/GPT4 in your Python scripts.

-🔌 **Simple plugin architecture**.
-Extend the wrapper with custom functionality (alpha)

 🐳 **Docker image**.
 The ChatGPT Wrapper is also available as a docker image. (experimental)